Who Is Israel? Who Are the Hebrews?

 Conclusion 3:21-30

 "The section in which 2:28-29 is found is strictly a Jewish context.
 The Gentiles are nowhere in view, for Paul has finished with them in 2:16.
 This verse can be better understood if taken as the words of a Hebrew Christian speaking to non-Christian Jews.
-I doing so he is using a play on words.
+In doing so he is using a play on words.
 "Judaism" has the root meaning of "praise."
 What this Christian Jew is saying to non-Christian Jews is that outward Judaism is not enough to make one righteous before God; this requires a Judaism of God.
 The verse can be paraphrased, 'Whose Judaism is not of men, but of God.'
 The true Jews are Jews who are so both outwardly or inwardly."
 (Hebrew Christianity, pdf, p.
 12)

 John Gill: